 Chapter XVII – Of Offences Against Property:

 We will see a detailed discussion which will help you to understand these sections better.
-It is one of the crucial part of the IPC that also covers a major part in the syllabus of many universities like Delhi University, Mumbai University, Chaudhary Charan Singh University and many more.
+It is one of the crucial parts of the IPC that also covers a major part in the syllabus of many universities like Delhi University, Mumbai University, Chaudhary Charan Singh University and many more.
 So read the whole blog post and explore our site to grab more legal stuff!

 The offences relevant to property are given below: